imvenkip/cortx-motr-1/doc/gccxml.md

-*** NOTICE ***  There is no need to run gccxml or gccxml2xcode manually.
+**NOTE**  There is no need to run gccxml or gccxml2xcode manually.
 It's
           automatically done for you by the build system.
-Please, see section "build system integration" for more details.
+Please, see section _build system integration_ for more details.

 gccxml
 ------